-Multi-site access control in Calem allows administrators to assign users to access control list profiles (ACL Profiles).
-An ACL profile includes permissions of application functions and sites's data.
+Access control in Calem allows administrators to assign users to access control list profiles (ACL Profiles).
+An ACL profile includes permissions of application functions and sites's data for multi-site data access.
 This blog discusses the setup of ACL profiles.

 Here is a use case for ACL Profiles for multi-site access:

 - An organization has 3 sites (A, B and C) each has own resources, assets and inventory.
 Supervisors will have access rights to all three sites while technical staff only have access to their own site with limited functions.

 - A supervisor ACL Profile "All-Supervisors" is created for the supervisors.

 - A "Supervisors" group is created with access to all functions.

 - The group is used to create the ACL Profile "All-Supervisors" with access to all sites' data.

 - An ACL Profile (SiteA-Techs) is created for the technical staff of SiteA.
 The technical staff need edit rights of the asset and work order modules, and read-only rights of the inventory module.